 Furthermore, I can honestly say that Seventh Day Adventists have had a positive impact on my life.
 Thus, in having observed that SDA's are generally misunderstood, I decided to do my part to set the record straight.
 As an aside, I also attended an SDA high school and an SDA college.

 SDA's Believe in the Basic Tenets of Christianity

-Given the Millerite debacle, it is easy to understand why the SDA church has been considered a "fringe" religion by most folks.
-However, just like mainstream Protestants (and Catholics, for that matter), SDA’s believe in the major precepts of Christianity---that Jesus lived, died, and was resurrected; that Jesus is mankind's Savior and that Jesus will return again to gather the faithful to live with him for eternity.
+Given the Millerite debacle, it is not difficult to understand why the SDA church has been considered a "fringe" religion by many folks.
+However, just like mainstream Protestants (and Catholics, for that matter), SDA’s believe in the major precepts of Christianity---that Jesus lived, died, and was resurrected; that Jesus is mankind's Savior, and that Jesus will return again to gather the faithful to live with him for eternity.
 SDA's also believe in prayer, communion and missionary work.
 In effect, the SDA Church believes that salvation is God's gift to humanity through his Son, the Lord Jesus Christ.
-That being said, Seventh Day Adventists have some significant theological differences which we will explore later in this article.
+That being said, Seventh Day Adventists have some significant theological differences that we will explore later in this article.

 Ellen G. White

 Ellen G. White was one of the early co-founders of the SDA Church.
 She began prophesying at 17 years of age until she died 70 years later, in 1915.
 Adventists believe E.G. White had the "gift of prophecy" and that her many and extensive doctrinal writings were inspired by God.
 Indeed, Mrs. White's voluminous writings (5,000 periodical articles and 40 books) are considered the authority on SDA teachings.
 Additionally, Mrs. White had approximately 2000 visions pertaining to healthy living, end-times and other prophesies, as well as insights into the daily life of Jesus before his ministry began.